sib-swiss/containers-snakemake-training/docs/precourse.md

 * Open VScode and click on the green or blue button in the bottom left corner
 * Select `Connect to Host...` and then `Configure SSH Hosts...`
-* Specify a location for the SSH config file.
-Use the same directory as where your keys are stored (so `~/.ssh/config`)
+* Specify a location for the SSH config file (preferably the same directory as where your keys are stored): `~/.ssh/config`
 * A skeleton config file will be provided.
-Edit it, so it looks like this (replace `username` with your username, and specify the correct IP at `HostName`):
+Edit it, so it looks like this (replace `username` with your username, and make sure the IP address in `HostName` match what the one given in the shared document):

     === "Windows"
         ```
         Host sib_course_remote
             User username
-            HostName 18.195.170.182
+            HostName 18.195.137.58
             IdentityFile ~\.ssh\key_username.pem
         ```
+        Note: if you are working with the Windows SSH executable (for example `C:\WINDOWS\System32\OpenSSH\ssh.exe`), you may have to use the full path of the key file instead of a relative one in `IdentityFile`:
+        ```
+            IdentityFile C:\Users\<windows_username>\.ssh\key_username.pem
+        ```
     === "MacOS/Linux"
         ```
         Host sib_course_remote
             User username
-            HostName 18.195.170.182
+            HostName 18.195.137.58
             IdentityFile ~/.ssh/key_username.pem
         ```